JIAQING-XIE/JIAQING-XIE.github.io/Education.md

 permalink: /Education/
 ---

+## Undergraduate
-2019 - present       University of Edinburgh
+2019 - present   <br />    Bachelor of Engineering (Electronics and Computer Science) University of Edinburgh

-2017 - 2019          Huazhong University of Science and Technology
+2017 - 2019     <br />    Bachelor of Engineering (Electronical Engineering)  Huazhong University of Science and Technology